Meeting friends during COVID-19

 Avoid house parties and stick to the limits

 While it’s exciting to be able to see friends and family again, try your best to limit the amount of people you’re in close contact with.
 It might be tempting to meet up with a big group of people, but this increases the risk of the virus spreading.
-The Government has introduced guidelines that limit the amount of people who can gather in one house to 10 people, and those 10 people can be from a max of four different households.
-More than 10 people can meet outside.
+The Government has introduced guidelines that limit the amount of people who can gather in one house to 6 people, and those 6 people can be from a max of three different households.
+Up to 15 people can meet outside.
 If you are meeting people inside or outside, do your best to keep at least two metres apart.

 If you are invited to a house party or you're thinking of going to one, remember the risks involved.
 There are concerns that the coronavirus has been spreading in house parties that have taken place after some of the COVID-19 restrictions eased.
 Going to one means you're at an increased risk of catching the virus and spreading it to those you love and other vulnerable people.